 During the first treatment of the week, three samples will be obtained.
 At start-up, one sample will be obtained from sample port "A." At the end of the treatment, one additional sample will be collected from sampling port "A" and one sample will be collected from sampling port "B." The second pair of samples will be submitted for PCE and TCE analysis, while the first sample is retained on ice in the sample refrigerator.
-If the GAC unit will be operated one or more times before the end of the week, one additional sample will be discarded.
+If the GAC unit will be operated one or more times before the end of the week, one additional sample will be obtained at sample port "A" before the end of the treatment cycle, and the stored sample will be discarded.
 However, if the GAC unit is not operated at any other time that week, the first sample collected will be submitted for analysis.
 All samples will be analyzed with a 7-day turn-around-time.